What Is HIV?

 - You have shared needles or injecting equipment

-- You have had a tattoo or piercing without a sterile needle
+- You had a tattoo or piercing without a sterile needle

 - You, or your partner, have had unprotected sexual intercourse with other partners